KRoseDA23/US-Honeybee-Project-NEU/README.md

 •	Katia Punter- Python and coding resource

 Processes
-I made a list using the Alexa app to keep track of all my project tasks as this was a solo project.
+I utilized Github to track project goals and ensure the ability to stay on target.